-Dual - MA in AFRI and Master of Public Health
+Dual Master of Arts in African Studies and Master of Public Health

-The College of Arts and Sciences’ African Studies Program and the School of Health Physical Education and Recreation (HPER) propose to jointly offer a three-year program that qualifies students for a dual master’s degree (M.A./M.P.H).
-The proposed program is a response to the growing need for public health personnel with Africa-specific knowledge and research experience in the humanities and social sciences.
-The dual M.A./M.P.H program requires completion of a minimum of 67 credit hours of graduate course work and the two degrees must be awarded simultaneously.
+The African Studies Program (School of Global and International Studies) and the School of Public Health (SPH) jointly offer a three-year program that qualifies students for a dual masterís degree (M.A./M.P.H).
+The program is a response to the growing need for public health personnel with Africa-specific knowledge and research experience in the humanities and social sciences.
+The dual M.A./M.P.H program requires completion of a minimum of 60 credit hours of graduate course work and the two degrees must be awarded simultaneously.
 Students will be assigned a mentor or an advisor from each unit.
-The student’s thesis committee must include a representative from each academic unit who will serve as Co-Chairs of the thesis project.
+The studentís thesis committee must include a representative from each academic unit who will serve as Co-Chairs of the thesis project.

-Same as for the College of Arts and Sciences Master of Arts in African Studies degree except that students must also apply to the master’s program of the School of Health Physical Education & Recreation (HPER) and meet its established M.P.H admissions criteria.
-Students must be accepted for admission to both units in order to be admitted to the program.
+Same as for the School of Global and International Studies Master of Arts in African Studies degree except that students must also apply to the masterís program of the School of Public Health and meet its established M.P.H admissions

-Students must pass all routine requirements of the MPH program including satisfactory performance on the C650 Culminating Experience in addition to the completion of the master’s thesis.
+Students must pass all routine requirements of the MPH program including satisfactory performance on the C650 Culminating Experience in addition to the completion of the masterís thesis.

 A minimum fifteen credit hours of course work distributed as follows:

 - SPH B589 Social and Behavioral Determinants of Health (3cr.)

 - SPH E651 Epidemiology (3 cr.)